blackgirlinfosec/windows-domain-controller-lab/README.md

 ## 🧠 Why this lab matters (SOC Analyst mindset)

-As a Tier 1 SOC Analyst, you'll investigate suspicious logins, privilege escalation, and authentication issues.
+As a Tier 1 SOC Analyst, I'll investigate suspicious logins, privilege escalation, and authentication issues.
 Many of these trace back to Active Directory.
-This lab helps you understand how a Domain Controller is built, how it works, and why it's a high value target in many attacks.
+This lab helps me understand how a Domain Controller is built, how it works, and why it's a high value target in many attacks.

 ---